Satyam-7080/Satyam-7080/README.md

 - 👋 Hi, I’m @Satyam Dubey
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on developing software
+- 💞️ I’m looking to collaborate on java developing
 - 📫 You can reach me on this no. is 7080197331

 <!---